City

 2. Server

-Servers take orders and serve food and drinks to customers.
+Servers work directly with customers to take orders and serve food.
 They need to be friendly and efficient.
-This job is available in many dining establishments, from casual cafes to fine dining restaurants.
+This job is available in many local dining establishments.

 Find Server jobs in Amherst, MA